ggabbiani/OFL/orthodocs/foundation/3d-engine.md

     fl_direction_extrude(direction,length,convexity=10)

-Arbitrary axis extrusion with rotation along extrusion axis
+Arbitrary axis extrusion with rotation along extrusion axis.

-FIXME: currently rotation along X-axis extrusion is broken
+Children are projected on the plane orthogonal to «direction» then extruded by «length» along «direction».

 __Parameters:__